rigdenlab/ample/docs/examples/rst/ccp4i2_metagenomic.rst

 The FASTA and MTZ files can be submitted into the fields described above

-When running Rosetta the following options need to be input:
+When using covariance derived models the following options need to be input:

 .. figure:: ../images/ccp4i2_input_metagenomic.png
    :align: center